IRL-CT/mobilehri2023/docs/dance_manager.md

     "TapOnRight": lambda: tap_on_side(self.twist_pub, side="right"),
     "ZigZaggingForward": lambda: zigzagging_forward(self.twist_pub)
 }
+# The string will be the name you use to send commands from the client side.
 ```

  - To add a new move, implement the function in `dance_moves.py`, import it at the top of `dance_server.py`, then append a new key/value pair to this `dance_moves` dictionary (e.g. `"Spin": lambda: spin(self.twist_pub)`).
 Keeping the mapping in one place ensures discoverability.